tsainez/bobchat/README.md

    2. Run the application:

+      In production, run using [Gunicorn](https://gunicorn.org):

       ```
       gunicorn "bobchat:create_app()"
       ```

-      Alternatively, to run in development mode using the Werkzeug WSGI:
+      Alternatively, to run in development mode using Werkzeug:

       ```
       export FLASK_ENV=development